 Health, Nutrition and WASH (Water, Sanitation, and Hygiene) Programming

-SAACID's health, nutritional, and WASH programming began in 1992, as a response to the now infamous famine that threatened the lives of more than 2 million Somalis.
+SAACID's health, nutrition, and WASH programming began in 1992, as a response to the now infamous famine that threatened the lives of more than 2 million Somalis.
 Initially, SAACID worked with the Red Cross (ICRC) operating 75 wet food centres in central Somalia.

 While the need in the famine was obvious, the international community empathised and money poured in to alleviate the crisis.
 Yet the more systemic problem of a completely collapsed healthcare system did not gain the attention of the international community.

 Even the most basic of first aid was (and is) problematic in much of the country.
 At that time, SAACID decided to invest in the provision of health, WASH and nutritional services where it could secure funding; and continued to draw attention to the huge holes in health coverage in the country.
-SAACID has been continuously operatonal in health, nutritional, and WASH programming since 1992 to th present.
-SAACID is commited to this sector in Somalia in the long-term.
+SAACID has been continuously operational in health, nutritional, and WASH programming since 1992 to th present.
+SAACID is committed to this sector in Somalia in the long-term.